DOCTOR OF MUSICAL ARTS

 Currently, Annie is pursuing a Bachelor’s degree in Music Education and Saxophone Performance at the Eastman School of Music under Professor Chien-Kwan Lin.
 She enjoys playing as a member of the Astutia Saxophone Quartet, the Eastman Wind Orchestra, and the Eastman Saxophone Project (ESP).

-Stephanie Venturino, a native of Rochester, N.Y., is a sophomore saxophone performance and music theory major at the Eastman School of Music.
-Prior to studying at Eastman, Stephanie garnered top prizes in numerous competitions, including the Rochester Philharmonic League’s Young Artists Auditions, the David Hochstein Recital Competition, the Virtuosi Woodwind Competition, the MTNA New York State Senior Woodwind Competition, the MTNA Eastern Division Senior Woodwind Competition, the Jo Amish Young Artists Competition, and the Syracuse Friends of Chamber Music Competition.
+Stephanie Venturino, a native of Rochester, N.Y., is a junior saxophone performance and music theory major at the Eastman School of Music.
+An active ensemble musician, Stephanie is a member of the Eastman Saxophone Project – which gave its Kennedy Center debut in April 2015 – and the Eastman Wind Ensemble.
+As both a soloist and chamber musician, Stephanie has garnered top prizes in numerous competitions, including the national WDAV Young Chamber Musicians Competition (with Farrago 4 Saxophone Quartet), the Rochester Philharmonic League’s Young Artists Auditions, the David Hochstein Recital Competition, the Virtuosi Woodwind Competition, the MTNA New York State Senior Woodwind Competition, the MTNA Eastern Division Senior Woodwind Competition, the Jo Amish Young Artists Competition, and the Syracuse Friends of Chamber Music Competition (with Volo Saxophone Quartet).
 A recipient of the Eastman Community Music School’s prestigious Young Artist Award, Stephanie has also soloed with the Penfield Symphony Orchestra, and her playing has been broadcast on WXXI 91.5 FM.
-She has participated in masterclasses with Griffin Campbell, Paul Cohen, and Connie Frigo; her primary teachers have included Chih-Huan Wu, Douglas O’Connor, and Chien-Kwan Lin.
+She has participated in masterclasses with Jérôme Laran, John Sampen, Griffin Campbell, Susan Fancher, and Paul Cohen; her primary teachers have included Chih-Huan Wu, Douglas O’Connor, and Chien-Kwan Lin.